johnalison/obsidian-notes/Journal/15 November 2024 Friday.md

 # Chat Sindhu
 - [ ]  Claims mixed data not working
-- Looks like mixed data blinded
+- Looks like mixed data blinded... only in Snakemake ... found it

 Got M & T ... walk home .. got H